What are the most popular tours from Phuket?

 (starts 1,800 baht – from 5 pm – Kamala Beach – closed on Thursday)

-This longtime running show is still top-rated.
+This long-running show is still top-rated.
 It’s a giant theme park and a professional stage performance with dancers, acrobats and real elephants walking through the audience and then onto the stage.
-The setting is awe-inspiring, and the exceptionally well-executed show narrates the legend of Kamala, where the park is.
+The setting is awe-inspiring, and the exceptionally well-executed show narrates the legend of Kamala, which is where the park is.
 Read more

 a) It’s professional and beautifully crafted, including the many buildings in the park.